 Today we’re going back to the start and looking at what it actually means to live alone.
 You’d think this would be pretty straightforward, wouldn’t you?
 Let’s dive a little deeper.

 Living alone means that when you shut your front door, you are solely responsible for what happens within the walls of your home.
 You might rent your home or own it, or be staying somewhere for free.
-There might be some rules you have to stick to around some aspects of what happens in your home (e.g.: a landlord saying you can’t put nails in the wall, or rules on smoking indoors).
+There might be some rules around some aspects of what happens in your home (e.g.: a landlord saying you can’t put nails in the wall, or rules on smoking indoors).
 But in almost all other respects, the decisions you take once you close the door are yours.
 This covers things like what and when you eat, how tidy you keep the place, how you decorate, or how often you do your laundry.
 It extends further too – to the people you socialise with, what you do to fill your spare time, and where you go on holiday.